 Percival is a rare first name for males but a very popular surname for both adults and children (#9475 out of 150436, Top 6%).
 (2000 U.S. Census)

 Shown below is the birth name popularity of Percival for boys.
 Percival reached its highest rank of #837 in the U.S. in the 1880s, but is not in the Top 1000 currently.
 (2014 Birth Statistics)

 Shown below is a comparison of the usage of the boy name Percival and corresponding names.
 The only other prominent varying form of Percival ranked in the Top 1000 is Percy.
-Adoption of these boy names was at its peak during the years 1880-1889 (usage of 0.5215%) and is now significantly less, with the version Percy becoming less in vogue.
+Adoption of these relations of Percival was more pronounced among parents during the years 1880-1889 (average #478) and is now significantly less.
 (2014 Birth Statistics)